 Click-Through Rate (CTR)

-refers to the percentage of people who clicked on one of your links within an email.
-This can help you to optimize critical parts of your email strategy, such as the subject line or call-to-action buttons.
+Refers to the percentage of people who clicked on one of your links within an email.
+This can help you optimise your email strategy’s critical parts, such as the subject line or call-to-action buttons.

 Unsubscribe Rate And Bounce Rate